 6. Assist the student to make a good decision about academic load considering ability, extracurricular activities and employment

 7. Assist student to anticipate program completion date

 8. Double check the student’s plan against published materials

 Change in Major

-To declare a major or change a major, the student initiates the change in the University Registrar's Office in Founders Hall.
+To declare a major or change a major program, the student initiates the change in the University Registrar’s Office in the Academic Services Building.
 The student must complete the Official Declaration of Degree Program Form to make any changes.
-A change of major will likely precipitate a change in the academic advisor.
+A change of major may precipitate a change in the academic advisor.

 Change in Advisor

 As stated in the previous paragraph, a change of major may precipitate a change of advisor.
-In other cases, the student must contact the Assistant Vice President for Academic Administration in the Academic Affairs Office in the Lakeholm Administration Building to ask permission for a change of advisor.
+In other cases, the student must contact the University Registrar’s Office to ask permission for a change of advisor.